Advivo Partner, Chris Morris, outlines what goes into creating a successful family business.

 This is not always a bad thing, but understanding that there are often two roles to play is crucial for the family members working together; it’s important to be able to identify which hat you’re wearing at any one time and why.
 Often individuals will have many ‘hats’ within the business; these are in addition to the many hats they wear outside of the business.

 Without getting too philosophical, I believe it’s as important to understand yourself and have clarity on your own roles and expectations, as it is to know the same of others.
 Having this clear between everyone, will help cut to the key issues in the various situations which inevitably arise.

 For this reason, as a family business advisor in Brisbane, I often clarify exactly which hat people are wearing in certain situations and why.
 I find this brings them back to ensure they’re understanding their role within the business at that time and why it’s important for them to do so.

 With role clarity, comes role expectations and role responsibilities.
 Defining these and articulating them is as simple as answering the following questions, which by no coincidence is also what I believe every employee (family or not), wants to know when coming to work:

-- “What are your expectations of me?”;
+1. “What are your expectations of me?”;

-- “How am I going to be measured against those expectations?”; and
+2. “How am I going to be measured against those expectations?”; and

-- ‘What does my future within the organisation look like?”
+3. ‘What does my future within the organisation look like?”

-If these things can be executed well within your family business, you will be setting yourself up for success, by having the foundations in place, which will help avoid some of the most common issues we see when working with family businesses, and when an issue does creep up from time to time, it becomes very easy to refer back to the respective roles and clarify exactly which hat people are wearing.
+If these aspects can be executed well within your family business, you will be setting yourself up for success, by having the foundations in place, which will help avoid some of the most common issues we see when working with family businesses, and when an issue does creep up from time to time, it becomes very easy to refer back to the respective roles and clarify exactly which hat people are wearing.